roobie/lute/README.md

 Some items here are from other repos - will make them submodules or something in the future.

+# General usage and information

+This library is intended to be used as a git submodule, so when using it in your projects you would go to your source folder and invoke git somewhat like this:

+`git submodule add https://github.com/roobie/lute lute`

+and then

+`git submodule --init --recursive`

+which will then allow you to

+`local MOD = require('lute.MOD')`

 # Source code

 ## Programming style